khomziuk/HackArena2.0-MonoTanks-CSharp/README.md

-# C# WebSocket Client for HackArena 2.0
+# C# WebSocket API wrapper for HackArena 2.0

 This C#-based WebSocket client was developed for the HackArena 2.0, organized by kn init.
 It serves as a api wrapper for participants to create AI bots that